Brave New World: Title

 Shakespeare's use of the phrase is intended ironically, as the speaker is failing to recognise the evil nature of the island's visitors because of her innocence.
 Indeed, the next speaker—Miranda's father Prospero—replies to her innocent observation with the statement Tis new to thee".

 Translations of the title often allude to similar expressions used in domestic works of literature: the French edition of the work is entitled Le Meilleur des mondes (The Best of All Worlds), an allusion to an expression used by the philosopher Gottfried Leibniz and satirised in Candide, Ou l'Optimisme by Voltaire (1759).
-The first Standard Chinese translation, done by novelist Lily Hsueh and Aaron Jen-wang Hsueh in 1974, is entitled "美麗新世界" (Pinyin: Měilì Xīn Shìjiè, literally "Beautiful New World"), quoting the Chinese translation of Tempest.
+The first Standard Chinese translation, done by novelist Lily Hsueh and Aaron Jen-wang Hsueh in 1974, is entitled "美麗新世界" (Pinyin: Měilì Xīn Shìjiè, literally "Beautiful New World"), quoting the Chinese translation of The Tempest.

 History

 Huxley wrote Brave New World while living in Sanary-sur-Mer, France, in the four months from May to August 1931.
 By this time, Huxley had established himself as a writer and social satirist.
 He was a contributor to Vanity Fair and Vogue magazines and had published a collection of his poetry (The Burning Wheel, 1916) and four satirical novels, Crome Yellow (1921), Antic Hay (1923), Those Barren Leaves (1925) and Point Counter Point (1928).
 Brave New World was Huxley's fifth novel and first dystopian work.

 A short passage in Crome Yellow foreshadows Brave New World, showing that Huxley had such a future in mind already in 1921.
 Mr Scogan, one of the earlier book's characters, describes an "impersonal generation" of the future that will "take the place of Nature's hideous system.
 In vast state incubators, rows upon rows of gravid bottles will supply the world with the population it requires.
 The family system will disappear; society, sapped at its very base, will have to find new foundations; and Eros, beautifully and irresponsibly free, will flit like a gay butterfly from flower to flower through a sunlit world".

 Huxley said that Brave New World was inspired by the utopian novels of H. G. Wells, including A Modern Utopia (1905), and as a parody of Men Like Gods (1923).
 Wells' hopeful vision of the future gave Huxley the idea to begin writing a parody of the novels, which became Brave New World.
 He wrote in a letter to Mrs. Arthur Goldsmith, an American acquaintance, that he had "been having a little fun pulling the leg of H. G. Wells" but then he "got caught up in the excitement of [his] own ideas".
 Unlike the most popular optimistic utopian novels of the time, Huxley sought to provide a frightening vision of the future.
 Huxley referred to Brave New World as a "negative utopia", somewhat influenced by Wells's own The Sleeper Awakes (dealing with subjects like corporate tyranny and behavioural conditioning) and the works of D. H. Lawrence.